chipzoller/hugo-clarity/README.md

 enableSearch = true
 ```

-Compose implements `fuse.js` to enable search functionality.
+[Compose](https://github.com/onweru/compose), from which this feature is derived, implements `fuse.js` to enable search functionality.
 At the time of this writing, search on this theme takes either of the following forms:

 1. __Passive search__